Skip to main content

 • Your minimum cash requirement (read: What is the least amount of money you can pay yourself to live your life?)

-• Your break even sales target (you can figure this out by taking your total monthly operating costs and dividing it by your average booking rate to figure out the number of events you need to sell or book in order to pay for all your expenses)
+• Your break-even sales target (you can figure this out by taking your total monthly operating costs and dividing them by your average booking rate to figure out the number of events you need to sell or book to pay for all your expenses)

 “None of us started a wedding business because we wanted to learn accounting.” – Nadia Anderson

-While there may not be a truer statement, having more than a basic understanding of the concepts around finances for business will help make you a better business owner and ensure you are helping couples plan their dream weddings for a long time.
+While there may not be a more accurate statement, having more than a basic understanding of the concepts of business finance will help you be a better business owner and ensure you can help couples plan their dream weddings for a long time.
 If you’re ready to dive in a little deeper, be sure to read this article where Nadia answers questions about payment plans and expense tracking next.

 Photo Credit: ColorJoy Stock